-Again, we recommend you read and subscribe to our free monthly funding and resource newsletter for film/video artists.
+Again, we recommend you read and subscribe to the Women in the Arts & Media Coalition’s free monthly Screen Opps newsletters.
 Each issue is full of current calls for entries for festivals/competitions and requests for proposals from funding organizations.
-You can see the current Film/Video Funding Newsletter online or sign up for a subscription on our Newsletter Sign Up Page.

 First, explore the lists of funding sources for theatre projects in the Funding Resources section of our site.
 You can see links to our lists of theatre funders in the sidebar of this page.

 The Dramatists Guild Resource Directory, a benefit of membership in the Guild, includes lists of conferences and festivals, contests, producers and publishers, agents, fellowships and grants, workshops, and more. www.dramaguild.com

 Theatre Communications Group (www.tcg.org) is a national alliance of non-profit theatres that offers a range of online information services, publications, and grants.
 They publish ArtSearch, a newsletter for theatre job-seekers that lists available positions all over the country, and American Theatre, a monthly magazine that provides news about the non-profit theatre world.
 They maintain a list of international theatre festivals at: www.tcg.org/international/resources/other_organizations.cfm#FestivalsInternational